jon-hanson/javapickling/README.md

 ## Quick Start

 1. Add the javapickling jar to your build.
-1. For any custom classes you wish to pickle implement a `Pickler` class.
+1. For any custom classes you wish to pickle implement a pickler class.
-1. Either register your Pickler class with the `PicklerCore` implementation you're about to use, or use the `DefaultPickler` annotation to specify your Pickler.
+1. Either register your pickler class with the `PicklerCore` implementation you're about to use, or use the `DefaultPickler` annotation to specify your pickler.
-1. Call `PicklerCore.pickle(obj, target)` to pickle your class into the target, and `obj = PicklerCore.unpickler(source)` to reconstitute a class from a source.
+1. Call `PicklerCore.pickle(obj, target)` to pickle an object into a pickled format, and `obj = PicklerCore.unpickler(source)` to reconstitute an object.

 ## Overview